Skip to main content

 3. Friday: “What am I working on?”

-Traditional RAG retrieves both contradictory chunks, forcing the LLM to guess.
-Worlds updates the specific graph relationship, ensuring the agent only retrieves the current state.
+Traditional RAG retrieves both contradictory chunks, which forces the LLM to guess.
+Worlds updates the specific graph relationship, so the agent only retrieves the current state.

 Grounding agents in ontologies

-By using discover-schema, agents retrieve the world’s ontology before attempting to query it.
+By using the discoverSchema tool from @wazoo/tools, agents retrieve the world’s ontology before attempting to query it.

 1. Discovery: Agent retrieves the world’s ontology.